Bee Nest Removal Cost

 Relocation Services

 Bees aren't a legally endangered species in the UK, but many species are in decline.
-Because of this, the preferred removal method is relocation rather than extermination.
+Because of this, relocation is the preferred removal method over extermination, and is usually charged as an additional fee on top of the base removal cost.

 Honeycomb Removal